wazuh/wazuh-documentation/source/ms-graph/index.rst

 - Microsoft Purview Data Loss Prevention (DLP)

 While these are centric to the security resoruce, the Microsoft Graph REST API contains a large number of additional resources that can be monitored.
-Only the `security` resource can be considered mature at this time, as it is the only resource with pre-made rules for now, but the logs of other resources can still be ingested at your organization's discretion.
+Only the `security` resource can be considered mature at this time, as it is the only resource tested & with pre-made rules for now, but the logs of other resources can still be ingested at your organization's discretion.

 .. topic:: Contents